qwerty-arun/PCB_designing/Custom ESP32 Board/Learnings.md

 - Know where parts are placed in the schematic, similary place the components on the PCB.
 Ex: A capacitor is connected a voltage source in the schematic, so place that capacitor near the voltage pin.
 - Two labels of the resistors which I placed have the labels (gnd and gnd) on them.
 Even though the connections are proper in the schematic, why is it like this?
 Is is wrong?
 - For 5_ext volts external supply, it is correct, but for 3V it is wrong.
 Is +3V3 shorted somewhere?
+- Well, you need to update PCB in desgin tab.
+Only then changes will be reflected on to the PCB.
+Only saving files won't work.
+- No space on the top layer?
+Place on the bottom layer and close to where the part is connected.
+- No stubs: It helps the quality of the signal
+- While editing in bottom layer, the parts should also be in bottom layer configuration.
+Just remember this, or else you will end up placing the part on top layer.